 What is Sangria?

 There is no “set in stone” recipe for authentic Iberian (namely Spain and Portugal, where the drink is said to have originated) sangria.
-As with many recipes, each country, town, village, and family have their own version.
+As with many recipes, each country, town, village, and family have its own version.
 Simply put, sangria is a wine drink that has bits of chopped fruits stirred into it.
-Some recipes, like this one, add spirits or liqueurs to the drink, while others only include wine.
-Red, dry wine is the popular way to begin sangria, though white wines are also used.
-White wines create a lighter sangria, which is why it’s commonly served during the summer.
+Some recipes like this one add spirits or liqueurs to the drink, while others only include wine.
+Red, dry wine is the most commonly used wine in sangria, though white wines are also used.
+White wines create a lighter sangria, so it’s commonly served during the summer.

 Fun fact: sangría means “bleeding” in Spanish.
-When handed a glass of red sangria, you can see what inspired its name.
+You can see what inspired its name when handed a glass of red sangria.
 Have no worries, though.
 This version is a little less “Dracula.”

 What is a Tropical Sangria?

-A tropical sangria varies from the original red recipe in that the base of the drink is dry white wine.
+A tropical sangria differs from a red sangria in that the drink’s base is dry white wine instead of red.
 This version includes pineapple, mango, and kiwis instead of fruits like apples, pears, or berries.
 You can add your favorite berries or fruits, but these stay true to the tropical vibe of my sangria.
-In addition to the white wine, though, I amp up the ABV by mixing in a variety of spirits and liqueurs, like rum and triple sec (as well as a bunch more).
+In addition to the white wine, though, I amp up the ABV by mixing in various spirits and liqueurs, like rum and triple sec (as well as a bunch more).

-Simple syrup is just equal parts sugar and water that’s brought to a boil to dissolve the sugar, then cooled.
-You use simple syrup to sweeten cocktails, like this sangria, because it doesn’t make your drink gritty.
+You use simple syrup to sweeten cocktails like this sangria because it doesn’t make your drink gritty.
+Simple syrup is just equal parts sugar and water brought to a boil to dissolve the sugar, then cooled.

-This simple syrup is easily doubled, so if you make cocktails on the weekend as we do, it’s a good idea to make a big batch.
+This simple syrup is easily doubled, so if you make cocktails on the weekend as we do, making a big batch is a good idea.

 After the simple syrup cools completely, pour it into a large glass pitcher.
-You’re going to mix everything in the same pitcher you plan to serve from, so make sure the pitcher is a pretty decent size.
-If you don’t have a glass pitcher, plastic will work, too.
+You’re going to mix everything in the same pitcher you plan to serve from, so make sure the pitcher is a decent size.
+If you don’t have a glass pitcher, plastic will also work.

-The spirits you need for this recipe are your favorite dry white wine, white rum, Licor 43, peach schnapps, Cointreau, Passoã, guava nectar, fresh lime juice, and Moscato.
-The Moscato is a float, which means you will top the finished sangria with it.
+The ingredients needed to make tropical sangria are your favorite dry white wine, white rum, Licor 43, peach schnapps, Cointreau, Passoã, guava nectar, fresh lime juice, and Moscato.
+The Moscato is a float, so you will top the finished sangria with it.
 It also means you can omit it if you prefer to.
 You can also replace Moscato with more white wine for a crisper flavor in the finished sangria.

-If you don’t have, don’t like, don’t care to buy any of the liqueurs mentioned above, you can replace them with my suggestions below.
+If you don’t have, don’t like, or don’t care to buy any of the liqueurs mentioned above, you can replace them with my suggestions below.
 Also, don’t feel like you have to go out and buy big bottles of these liquors.
-If your liquor sells mini bottles of these, you can grab them instead.
+If your liquor sells mini bottles, you can grab them instead.
 A mini bottle holds 1/4 cup of booze, which is exactly how much of each you’ll use, except for the rum.
 And, of course, the wine.

 Add the peach schnapps to the pitcher with the simple syrup.

-If you don’t feel like buying peach schnapps, you can replace it with apricot liqueur, grapefruit liqueur, or a pear liqueur instead.
+If you don’t feel like buying peach schnapps, you can replace it with apricot, grapefruit, or a pear liqueur instead.

-Next is Cointreau (or triple sec).
-This adds more citrus flavor to the sangria.
+Finally, Cointreau adds more citrus flavor to the sangria.
 You can replace it with more Licor 43, Grand Marnier, or your favorite brand of triple sec.
 Orange curaçao works here too.

 Add this to the pitcher.